Thekillergreece/FoodPackByTKG/README.md

 - Added a large abundance of loot in interiors that make sense such as big houses, stores, etc.
 - Nerfed/buffed certain food and drink items' calories.
 Made certain strong food/drink items to spawn much rare.

+### Localization
+---
+Currently, the mod is supported by the following languages; English, German, Russian, French, Spanish and Japanese.

 ### Installation
 ---
 - If you haven't done so already, install MelonLoader by downloading and running MelonLoader.Installer.exe
 - Install the latest version of ModComponent and its dependencies.
+- (IF NOT USING JODS' INDOORS GREENERY MOD) Download latest version of FoodPackByTKG.modcomponent from the releases page.
-- Download latest version of FoodPackByTKG from the releases page.
+- (IF USING JODS' INDOORS GREENERY MOD) Download latest version of FoodPackByTKG+.modcomponent from the releases page.
-- Move FoodPackByTKG.modcomponent to your mods folder.
+- Move the .modcomponent file to your mods folder.
 - (OPTIONAL) Download latest version of Foods by 'Calorie Waltz' from their releases page.
 - (OPTIONAL) Move the mod's content to mods folder.